Contact me for feedback or questions! I reply to everyone.

 Wikipedia is designed to keep you being an NPC.
 The good boy / girl who takes his / her vaccines, works his / her shitty job, trusts the mainstream narratives (this helps the elites hide their crimes like 9 / 11 or the fake moon landing, as well as bury competing scientific / medical theories and keep the current industries running), questions nothing, and sees nothing wrong with any of it - or even is proud of being an NPC (because it's "scientific", "rational", etc).
 They lure you with comprehensive articles on cats, cars, compilations of historical events that are hard to find elsewhere, etc - and suddenly you are yet another fish, caught in the net.
 Because Wikipedia's neutrality is the strongest example of doublespeak I've ever seen.
 The reader (now under the Ministry's spell) assumes that every article on there is just like every other one, but actually every single one that is both societally relevant and even a little controversial will be compromised to hell (there are many, many more I could have shown).
 The malicious articles are buried in a pile of regular ones, which makes them unseen Trojan horses that eventually capture the minds of the Wikipedia victims.
 And it just so happens that the malicious ones always jump out when a really important topic comes around.

-Imagine that the moon landing article presents the conspiracy side as a significant view (which it is) and does it honestly.
+Imagine that the moon landing article presented the conspiracy side as a significant view (which it is) and did it honestly.
 How many of Wiki's readers would be compelled to explore the topic further?
 How many would then admit that the moon landing was a fraud, after all?
 How many would then start questioning other things in their lives?
 Would the elites have been able to pull off a "pandemic" if most people already knew it's yet another ace (alongside the moon landing, 9 / 11, GM food, climate change) in the elites' cheat pack of cards?
 Every small crack in a person's conviction will eventually break down their castle of confidence in the elites' narratives and the way the whole world works.
 Which would eventually result in bringing down of the powerful people and a complete change of the existing culture.
-This is why the Ministry has to keep all the controversial issues completely under its control.
+This is why the Ministry has to keep all the controversial issues fully under its control.
 They must absolutely portray every alternative view as a bunch of nonsense and its supporters as bumbling retards.
 And Wikipedia (even moreso than Google) is their most important weapon in doing so.
 It is considered authoritative and enjoys a privileged place in the results of all search engines.
 But it is all just an evil spell, that can be broken by good information and avoiding Wikipedia usage.

 Can you fix Wikipedia?